ministryofjustice/hmpps-prisoner-from-nomis-migration/README.md

 For running locally against docker instances of the following services:
 - hmpps-auth
 - hmpps-nomis-prisoner-api
+- visit-scheduler
+- hmpps-nomis-visits-mapping-service
 - localstack
 - run this application independently e.g. in IntelliJ

-`docker compose up hmpps-auth hmpps-nomis-prisoner-api localstack`
+`docker compose up --scale hmpps-prisoner-from-nomis-migration=0`

 or

-`docker-compose up hmpps-auth hmpps-nomis-prisoner-api localstack`
+`docker-compose up  --scale hmpps-prisoner-from-nomis-migration=0`

 Running all services including this service